 How do I complain?

-If you are not happy with the service you have received from us in respect of your applications please contact the department's Director, Lesley Byrne in the first instance on 0131 347 0245 or email firstname.lastname@example.org and she will revert back to you.
+If you are not happy with the service you have received from us in respect of your applications please contact us via telephone on 0131 347 0100 or emailing us at firstname.lastname@example.org.

 The EU service directive and the provision of services regulations